-This Hazmat Emergency Planning Guide has been developed cooperatively by 14 Federal agencies.
-It is being published by the National Response Team in compliance with Section 303(f) of the "Emergency Planning and Community Right-to-Know Act of 1986," Title III of the "Superfund Amendments and Reauthorization Act of 1986" (SARA).
+This Hazmat Emergency Planning Guide has been developed cooperatively by 16 Federal agencies.
+It is being published by the NRT in compliance with Section 303(f) of EPCRA (42 U.S.C.
+11011 et seq.).

 This guide replaces the Federal Emergency Management Agency's (FEMA) Planning Guide and Checklist for Hazardous Materials Contingency Plans (popularly known as FEMA-10).